Skip to main content

 340:75-7-18.
 Resource family assessment (RFA)

-(E) An applicant or parent licensed to carry a handgun, whether concealed or unconcealed, per 21 O.S. §§ 1290.1 et seq., the Oklahoma Self-Defense Act, may maintain the firearm in a holster secured to his or her person, per 21 O.S. § 1290.2.
-When the firearm is not holstered and secured to his or her person, it is be maintained as required in (A) through (C) of this paragraph.
+(5) An applicant or parent licensed to carry a handgun, whether concealed or unconcealed, per 21 O.S. §§ 1290.1 et seq., the Oklahoma Self-Defense Act, may maintain the firearm in a holster secured to his or her person, per 21 O.S. § 1290.2.
+When the firearm is not holstered and secured to his or her person, it is maintained as required in (2) and (3) of this subsection.

-(F) Any activity the child in OKDHS custody participates in that involves a weapon has appropriate adult supervision at all times.
-The applicant or parent obtains pre-approval for the child's participation in a weapons activity from the child's assigned CW specialist or CW supervisor. • 7
+(6) Any activity the child in OKDHS custody participates in that involves a weapon has appropriate adult supervision at all times.
+The applicant or parent obtains pre-approval for the child's participation in a weapons activity from the child's assigned CW specialist or CW supervisor. • 3

 (1) Maximum number of children allowed to reside in the resource home.
 The total number of children in OKDHS custody placed in a resource home does not exceed five.
 The total number of children in the resource home does not exceed six, which includes biological, adoptive, foster, and other children not in OKDHS custody.
 Approval to exceed these limits may be given to allow: